By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - You're worried about breaking a nail

 The compromise?
 Builder gel or hard gel.
 It's stronger than regular gel but more natural-looking than acrylic.
-More salons are offering this now, and honestly?
-It's become my go-to recommendation for brides.
+More salons are offering this now, and it's becoming the go-to recommendation for brides from nail professionals.

 Best Nail Shapes for Wedding Photos